NekSfyris/Simulated-Annealing-Min-Conflicts_N_Queens/README.md

 + N: the size of problem (NxN board), N-Queens

-+ algorithm: choode -SA, or -MC for (Simulated annealing or Min conflicts)
++ algorithm: choose -SA, or -MC for (Simulated annealing or Min conflicts)

 ### Output